abriellechan/abriellechan/README.md

-### Hi there 👋
+### Hi there 👋 !
+I'm Abrielle Chan

 Hi!
-My name is Abrielle Chan and I'm a 3rd year studying Computer Science!
+I'm a 3rd year studying Computer Science at UBC, with a minor in Visual Arts!

 **what i'm up to now:**
 > tba